Nobel Prize controversies: Forced refusals under Nazi Germany

 In 1936, the Nobel Foundation offended Adolf Hitler when it awarded the 1935 Nobel Peace Prize to Carl von Ossietzky, a German writer who publicly opposed Hitler and Nazism.
 (The prize was awarded the following year.)
-Hitler reacted by issuing a decree on 31 January 1937 that forbade German nationals to accept any Nobel Prize.
+Hitler reacted by issuing a decree on 31 January 1937 that forbade German nationals from accepting any Nobel Prize.
 Awarding the peace prize to Ossietzky was itself considered controversial.
-While Fascism had few supporters outside Italy, Spain, and Germany, those who did not necessarily sympathize felt that it was wrong to (deliberately) offend Germany.
+While fascism had few supporters outside Italy, Spain, and Germany, those who did not necessarily sympathize felt that it was wrong to (deliberately) offend Germany.
 Hitler's decree prevented three Germans from accepting their prizes: Gerhard Domagk (1939 Nobel Prize in Physiology or Medicine), Richard Kuhn (1938 Nobel Prize in Chemistry), and Adolf Butenandt (1939 Nobel Prize in Chemistry).
 The three later received their certificates and medals, but not the prize money.

 On 19 October 1939, about a month and a half after World War II had started, the Nobel Committee of the Karolinska Institutet met to discuss the 1939 prize in physiology or medicine.
 The majority favoured Domagk and someone leaked the news, which traveled to Berlin.
 The Ministry of Culture in Berlin replied with a telegram stating that a Nobel Prize to a German was "completely unwanted" (durchaus unerwünscht).
 Despite the telegram, a large majority voted for Domagk on 26 October 1939.
 Once he learned of the decision, hopeful that it only applied to the peace prize, Domagk sent a request to the Ministry of Education in Berlin asking permission to accept the prize.
-Since he did not receive a reply after more than a week had passed, Domagk felt it would be impolite to wait any longer without responding, and on 3 November 1939 he wrote a letter to the Institute thanking them for the distinction, but added that he had to wait for the government's approval before he could accept the prize.
+Since he did not receive a reply after more than a week had passed, Domagk felt it would be impolite to wait any longer without responding, and on 3 November 1939 he wrote a letter to the institute thanking them for the distinction, but added that he had to wait for the government's approval before he could accept the prize.